rust-lang/this-week-in-rust/drafts/2015-07-27-this-week-in-rust.md

 # Quote of the Week

-*"Quote"*

-Explanation and link.
+*Opening a vortex to Hell is actually safe, but de-referencing anything you pull from the vortex isn't safe.* — [Steve Klabnik](https://github.com/rust-lang/rfcs/pull/1184#issuecomment-123446297)

-Thanks to XXX for the tip.
+Thanks to [Gankro](https://users.rust-lang.org/users/gankro) for the tip.
 [Submit your quotes for next week!][submit].

 [submit]: http://users.rust-lang.org/t/twir-quote-of-the-week/328